 If your child attends daycare, talk to your doctor about whether she should get the hepatitis B vaccine.

 The hepatitis B vaccine is available alone or in combination with the “5-in-1” vaccine (“6-in-1” vaccine) or with the hepatitis A vaccine.

 - A nurse or doctor will give you a needle in your arm or leg.

-- It is most common to get the vaccine in 3 doses over a 6-month period.
+- When given alone, it is most common to get the vaccine in 3 doses over a 6-month period.
 The second dose is given 1 month after the first.
 The third is given 5 months after the second.

-- When you get the vaccine and how many shots you get depends on where you live.
+When you get the vaccine and how many shots you get depends on where you live in Canada.
 Speak to your doctor about what is right for you.

 How safe is the vaccine?